msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Manual Allocation

-Regardless if you chose to issue a quantity of units or packs, you can always manually change the quantity at the batch number level directly before pressing on OK.
+Regardless of if you chose to issue a quantity of units or packs, you can always manually change the quantity at the batch number level directly before pressing on OK.

 You simply have to enter or edit the quantity in the `Packs Qty Issued` column.

-The values in the **Total** row will be automatically updated with the new quantity.
+The values in the **Total quantity** row will be automatically updated with the new quantity.

 <div class="note">
  <b></b> When allocating quantities at the batch number level, the quantity you enter is always a quantity of packs.